Zexsch/OsuReplays/README.md

 ## **Change the API key in Config/config.py**

 Go to https://osu.ppy.sh/p/api and get your API access key.
 Do NOT share this with anyone. <br />
-Replace 'REPLACETHIS' in ACCESS_KEY with the API key (in strings).
+Replace 'REPLACE THIS' in Config/config.py ACCESS_KEY with the API key (in apostrophes). <br />

 ##  Install dependencies